 Keep Your Word

+It's really quite simple: To ensure customer trust and loyalty, keep your doors open and stay true to your company's promises.
+With more competition and less buyers, quality of experience is key, so continue providing customers quality products and top-notch customer service.
 Look for innovative ways to offer increased value on things with little cost.
 For example, include low book-valued items from inventory at no charge or offer discounts on future purchases.
 Create value-added transactions and involve the entire company in working together to bundle products and services.
 Customers get more for less, and your business generates increased revenue and profit.